 Exposure to any of those unsuspected environmental triggers may flood their solar plexus with a massive will to escape from life.
 Not to cause any guilt in parents who experienced that tragedy, I'd like to suggest to all parents to encourage their tiny kids to move freely, to use their hands for grabbing, to "get impressed with their own doings".

-Also, don't forget - if an embryo in mother's womb can sense mother's moods, much more than that a baby is highly impressionable to those raised voices in the household, registering a discord between those on whom his/her life is depending.
+Also, don't forget - if an embryo in mother's womb can sense mother's moods, much more than that a baby will be highly impressionable to those raised voices in the household, gut-sensing a discord between those on whom his/her life is depending.

 Remember, even if it doesn't result with a tragedy, a baby's individual inherent sensitivity may instill a lot of objectness in his/her solar plexus, predisposing a defensive mode of functioning later in life.